98Arvin/bootdev_audio_player/README.md

 ## Usage

-1. Install the script to Greasemonkey (Firefox) or Tampermonkey (Google Chrome)
+1. Install the script with Greasemonkey (Firefox) or Tampermonkey (Google Chrome)
 2. Navigate to a lesson on Boot.dev - `https://www.boot.dev/lessons/*`
 3. The script will automatically fix the audio player and enable keyboard shortcuts.